YueErro/udacity_cplusplus/notebook/NOTEBOOK.md

 #### Overriding

 ##### Virtual functions
 Virtual functions are a polymorphic feature.
 These functions are declared (and possibly defined, implemented) in a base class, and can be overridden by derived classes.
+A derived class overrides that virtual function by defining its own implementation with an identical function signature

 Virtual functions can be defined by derived classes, but this is not required.
 However, if we mark the virtual function with `= 0` in the base class, then we are declaring the function to be a pure virtual function.
 This means that the base class does not define this function.
 A derived class must define this function, or else the derived class will be abstract.
 ```cpp